fhirschmann/penchy/docs/job.rst

 For details on accessing see the API documentation of :class:`~penchy.jobs.job.NodeSetting`.

 There are two kinds of properties:
-The first are used to check a job for plausibility (see below).
+ * The first is used to check a job for plausibility (see below).
-The second are descriptive and for human eyes.
+ * The second is descriptive and for human eyes.

-They may contain such things as a textual description of the Node's features such as CPU type and performance or amount of RAM or whatever you deem helpful.
+They may contain attributes such as a textual description of the Node's features, CPU type, performance or amount of RAM, or whatever you deem helpful.

 JVM
 ---